carmen0208/dailycoding/influence/presentation/functional-programming.md

 MethodB: no, sorry, I cannot buddy, I cannot
          do anyone’s favor because
          my boss controlled my everything?
-MethodA: what?
-What that mean?
-MethodB: I only take Class B’s command?
-MethodA: okey, if I need you, what should I do?
+MethodA: what? if I need you, what    should I do?
 MethodB: tell you boss Class A to have a
          relationship with my Boss ClassB,
          then you can ask my boss to call me.
-MethodA: okey….. let me try.
-Thanks buddy.
 ```
 ----
 * What's that mean? {.tobuild.fadeIn}